ruthyee12/CEPARCO_IP/README.md

 |--------------------------------------------------------|---------------|
 | ViBE (Non-Parallelized)  vs.   ViBE (Parallelized)     | 1.367309899   |

+- The ViBE (Parallelized) is 1.37x faster than ViBE (Non-Parallelized) in Debug mode.
+- The performance boost is mainly due to SIMD optimizations, though Debug Mode overhead (such as additional runtime checks) still affects execution.
+- By handling 32 pixels per instruction cycle, the algorithm reduces computational workload, significantly improving efficiency—especially for processing large images.

 Release mode - ViBE Algorithm Performance (at 5 FPS):
 | Implementation                                         | Speedup Ratio |
 |--------------------------------------------------------|---------------|
 | ViBE (Non-Parallelized)  vs.   ViBE (Parallelized)     | 1.019069002   |

+- The ViBE (Parallelized) is 1.02x faster than ViBE (Non-Parallelized) in Debug mode.
+- In Release Mode, both versions execute much faster compared to Debug Mode, with an overall reduction in execution time.
+- However, the performance difference between Parallelized and Non-Parallelized ViBE is minimal, indicating that compiler optimizations already improve efficiency.
+- At lower FPS settings, the impact of parallelization is less pronounced.

 Release mode - ViBE Algorithm (at 30 FPS) vs GMM:
 | Implementation                                         | Speedup Ratio |